denissimon/iOS-MVVM-Clean-Architecture/README.md

 For app versions <= 1.2, iOS version support: 10.0+

 #### Built with:
-- [SwiftEvents](https://github.com/denissimon/SwiftEvents) - A lightweight library for creating and observing events.
+- [SwiftEvents](https://github.com/denissimon/SwiftEvents) - A thread-safe library for data binding and notifications based on events.
 - [Toast-Swift](https://github.com/scalessec/Toast-Swift) - A Swift extension that adds toast notifications to the UIView object class.
 - [UAObfuscatedString](https://github.com/UrbanApps/UAObfuscatedString) - A simple category to hide sensitive strings from appearing in your binary.